lyteword/chspurgeon-tod/volume-7/psalm-125.md

 **Verse 3.** Observe,

-1\.The Permission implied.
+1\.
+The Permission implied.
 The rod of the wicked may come upon the lot of the righteous.
 Why?

 a) That wickedness may be free to manifest itself.